-Matt Sydes, Reader in Clinical Trials
+Matt Sydes, Professor of Clinical Trials & Methodology

 Matt is responsible for leading the unit's Trial Conduct Methodology activities as well as teams conducting research in prostate cancer and osteosarcoma.
 Matt has a particular interest in improving clinical trial conduct, particularly around: the use of routinely-collected electronic health records (EHR) to support and run trials with Health Data Research UK; running trials with a view to regulatory use and submission; proportionate and efficient trial monitoring; clinical trial data sharing; communication of trial findings; adaptive and efficient designs for late-phase trials, including in uncommon conditions; and the functioning of Data Monitoring Committees.
 On this, he was involved in the DAMOCLES project which set standards for (independent) Data Monitoring Committees and led to the widespread use of charters for trial committees.
 He is part of the faculty for UCL's regular 1-day course on Data Monitoring Committees in practice.
 Matt has served as a member of IDMCs and TSCs, often as chair, for more around 50 trials, attending around 200 meetings.
 Matt teaches on these topics on the UCL Institute of Clinical Trials and Methodology's MSc in Clinical Trials.
 He is supervising a number of PhD students in these areas of methodological priority.